flyteorg/flyte/flyteidl/protos/docs/admin/admin.rst

    "auth_role", ":ref:`ref_flyteidl.admin.AuthRole`", "", "**Deprecated.** Optional: auth override to apply this execution."
    "quality_of_service", ":ref:`ref_flyteidl.core.QualityOfService`", "", "Indicates the runtime priority of the execution."
    "max_parallelism", ":ref:`ref_int32`", "", "Controls the maximum number of task nodes that can be run in parallel for the entire workflow.
 This is useful to achieve fairness.
 Note: MapTasks are regarded as one unit, and parallelism/concurrency of MapTasks is independent from this."
+   "raw_output_data_config", ":ref:`ref_flyteidl.admin.RawOutputDataConfig`", "", "User setting to configure where to store offloaded data (i.e. Blobs, structured datasets, query data, etc.).
+This should be a prefix like s3://my-bucket/my-data"